 2. Tsukiji Market

 Tsukiji Fish Market dates all the way back to 1935 and was once the largest wholesale fish market in Japan.
 The inner market moved to Toyosu in 2018, however, the outer market still has around 300 shops and restaurants to discover.
-It’s the ideal spot to try fresh, seafood-based street food such as melt-in-your-mouth sashimi, seafood bowls brimming with fresh fish, and tamagoyaki egg rolls that are packed with shrimp and have just a hint of delicious sweetness.
+It’s the ideal spot to try fresh, seafood-based street food such as melt-in-your-mouth slices of sashimi, seafood bowls brimming with fresh fish, and tamagoyaki rolled omelets that are packed with shrimp and have just a hint of delicious sweetness.

 Tsukiji Market Access Info: Tsukiji Market is a short walk from Tsukiji Shijo Station on the Oedo subway line and Tsukiji Station on the Hibiya subway line.